If you are a man reading this, I know what you are thinking.

 I asked him many questions to learn about his discoveries and research.

-Dr. Chua has had over 30 years of experience in providing reproductive and sexual health care to women.
+Dr. Chua has had over 30 years of experience in providing reproductive and sexual health care to women in Malaysia.

 Many of his patients were experiencing chronic vaginal dryness and painful intercourse.
 Conventional treatments weren’t working for them.